RaulMrSouza/Unity-Crafting-System/Assets/SimpleCraft/Readme.txt

 is good or bad to use at.
 For example, in the default tools, the axe is better to gather wood, the pickaxe better at gold and stone and the hammer is neutral.

-To create a new tool just add the Tool.cs script component, the tool requires that the main object or one of its children has a trigger collider, which will be used to detect collisions between the tool and resources.
+The tool requires that the main object or one of its children has a trigger collider, which will be used to detect collisions between the tool and resources.

 About the Settlement Manager